Class Action Defense

-In a Song Beverly Credit Card class action filed against another client, the plaintiff claimed that certain requested PII was unnecessary to the transaction, thereby triggering a violation of the Act.
+In a Song Beverly Credit Card Act class action filed against another client, the plaintiff claimed that certain requested personally identifiable information (PII) was unnecessary to the transaction, thereby triggering a violation of the Act.
 After extensive briefing, the court granted our motion to compel arbitration.
 The matter settled on an individual basis thereafter.

 Represented an exercise supplement company alleged to have falsely advertised the benefits of its pre-work out and post-work out supplements in three different putative class actions.
 Substituted into the case on behalf of existing counsel and promptly resolved all three matters on an individual basis.

 Represented a financial services client in a lawsuit where Plaintiff claimed that the client had defrauded class members and violated both the CLRA and Cal.
 Civ.
 Code § 1632 when it failed to provide them with a Spanish translation of the contract for the purchase of a vehicle even though the negotiation was conducted primarily in Spanish.
 As a result, he inadvertently purchased GAP insurance he did not want.
 We took a quick deposition of the plaintiff and developed various defenses prior to mediation.
 The case then settled on an individual basis.

 Represented a food services client in a putative FCRA action in which the plaintiff alleged that he received a credit card receipt that had the expiration date of his card printed on it.
 Negotiated an early, favorable settlement soon after litigation commenced.